JonBees/flask-db-webapp/imp_notes.md

 Make sure to enforce the requirements that
 * every prof must be assigned to at least one course
 * adding a student to a course won't exceed the course's size limit

-Creating Assignments
----

-a faculty member must be able to create assignments inside courses/sections they teach (divided into homework and exams) which are then visible to enrolled students

-Submitting Scores
----

-a faculty member must be able to enter scores for each student(out of 100) for the assignments they have created

-Organizing Teams
----

-a faculty member teaching a capstone course must be able to create a list of projects and the team assigned to each.
-Faculty should be able to assign the project a grade which will apply to all team members.